 - If you just came from Kunstmuseum Thun, Proceed to Thunerhof bus station and catch bus #21

-- If you want to visit Hunegg Castle from Oberhofen Castle, hop on bus #21 or #25 in Oberhofen Dorf bus station.
+- If you want to visit Hunegg Castle from Oberhofen Castle, hop on bus #21 or #25 at Oberhofen Dorf bus station.

 Hilterfingen Post bus station isn’t directly at the side of Hunegg Castle.
-You have to walk for about 4 minutes northwestward along Schoren road to get to Hunegg Castle.
+You have to walk for about 4 minutes northwestward along Schoren road to Hunegg Castle.

 Alternatively, you can take a boat ride from Thun to Oberhofen Dorf.
-But it’s gonna take you another bus ride to arrive in Hunegg Castle.
+But it’s gonna take you another bus ride to arrive at Hunegg Castle.

 What to see in Hunegg Castle?

 Here are the things that I found very interesting when I browsed the Hunegg Castle website for the “things” to see within the Hunegg Castle: